LukaJCB/blog/_posts/2015-12-19-full-stack-scala.markdown

 title:  "Full Stack Scala"
 date:   2015-12-19 23:00:25 +0100
 categories: scala
-tags: scala scala.js scalatra sbt
+tags: Scala Scala.js Scalatra sbt µPickle
 ---

 There's been a lot of talks recently about the "holy grail of web development" of sharing code between the Server and the Client.